Amsterdam/design-system/packages/css/src/components/description-list/README.md

 # Description List

-A description list is a list of terms and their details.
+A collection of terms and their details.

 ## References